-- Review the overall business strategy, risk appetite, capital and liquidity planning. - Review limits. - Reduce underlying risk positions through risk mitigation strategies.
+- Review the overall business strategy, risk appetite, capital and liquidity planning.

+- Review limits.

+- Reduce underlying risk positions through risk mitigation strategies.

-- Consider an increase in capital. - Enhance contingency planning.
+- Consider an increase in capital.

+- Enhance contingency planning.

-The Company performs financial modelling and stress analysis on a frequent basis especially when year-end financial results are available or when it revises its business plan.
+The Company performs financial modelling and stress analysis on a frequent basis especially when year-end financial results are available or when it revises its business plan and ICAAP report.